IsuruHaris/MCS-Lecture-Notes/OS.md

 • Can safely clean up or retry
 ```

-That’s a **very good realization** — and your intuition is now exactly right.
-Let me lock it in cleanly and precisely, because **Copy-on-Write (CoW)** is one of those ideas that *clicks once* and then explains a LOT of modern OS and filesystem behavior.

----

-Here’s a **very simple, everyday explanation** 😊

----

 #### Copy-on-Write (COW) — **Plain English**

 Imagine you’re editing an important document.